MarekSuchanek/FPCourse/tutorials/01_fp_project.md

 * closures (and non-local variables),
 * assigning functions to variables,
 * and equality of functions.

+Some might not be absolutely clear to you at the moment, some are familiar from some math courses, but we will see all of them in practice during the course.

 ### FP concepts and dictionary